awsdocs/aws-doc-sdk-examples/gov2/rekognition/DetectFaces/README.md

 `go run DetectFaces.go -b BUCKET -i IMAGE`

 - _BUCKET_ is the name of the bucket where the images are saved.
-- _IMAGE_ is the name of the JPG or PNG image along with the proper path.
+- _IMAGE_ is the name of the JPG or PNG image along with the proper path in the bucket.